 If you’re looking for romance, there’s no better place to kindle it than the enclave of Porto Cervo.
 Constructed in the 1960s by Prince Karim Aga Khan, this secluded cluster with private beaches, lagoons, and pastel-painted resorts harnesses the charms and beauty of the Mediterranean.
-The area’s five-star hotels—like Hotel Cala di Volpe, Hotel Romazzino, and Hotel Pitrizza—all boast breathtaking views of the sea, easy access to shopping in the downtown marina, and sunbathing on the pristine beaches of Cala di Volpe.
-If budget isn’t an issue, book the expansive $36,000-per-night presidential suites at the Yacht Club Costa Smeralda, founded by the Aga Khan in 1967.
-The Penthouse Suite at Cala di Volpe touts a private solarium, a wine cellar, local Italian crafts and furnishings, a wide terrace with sweeping vistas, and even a pool just for the two of you.
+Post up in a five-star hotel—like Hotel Cala di Volpe—boasting breathtaking views of the sea, easy access to shopping in the downtown marina, and sunbathing on pristine beaches.
+The newly redesigned suites at Cala di Volpe were inspired by the original 1960s designs, and the Penthouse Suite offers a private solarium, a wine cellar, local Italian crafts and furnishings, a wide terrace with sweeping vistas, and even a pool just for the two of you.

 What to Eat

 The island of Sardinia is known for its seafood, thanks to its location in the Mediterranean Sea.
 Alghero, the small fishing town of just 44,000, is world famous for its lobster, which is often served with hunks of vegetables or alongside pasta.
 All throughout the island, you’ll find seafood stew made with a variety of locally caught fish, like tiny squid octopus, sea robin, gurnard, eel, and more.
 The best bowl is found in the fishing port of Portoscuso.